Skip to main content Skip to secondary navigation

 Main content start

-Most concerns are handled through the judicial process described in the Student Judicial Charter of 1997, but there are other processes that may apply to your situation.
+Most concerns are handled through the judicial process described in the Student Judicial Charter of 1997 or the Stanford Student Conduct Charter of 2023, but there are other processes that may apply to your situation.
 You may discuss these when you talk with your Judicial Advisor.

 • Optional process